gammu/gammu/docs/manual/gammu/index.rst

 some useful information when sending bug reports (especially debug logs, operating system, it's version and phone information are needed).

-To generate debug log, enable it in gammurc (alternatively you can do it on command line using -d textall -f /tmp/gammu.log):
+To generate debug log, enable it in gammurc:

 .. code-block:: ini